Apprenticeships

 A visit prior to making a commitment is best for both of us and required except in unusual circumstances.
 Sorry, no dogs.

-The botanic garden, research library & apothecary, and adjacent natural environments add up to a unique educational opportunity, which I created for myself but delight in sharing.
+The botanic garden, research library & apothecary, and adjacent natural environments add up to a unique educational opportunity.

-Part-time apprenticeships: I am very open to people who live in the area (we are about 1 hour from Asheville) and would like to volunteer for one (or more) days / week, but not live here.
+Part-time internships: We are open to those who live nearby and would like to volunteer for one day / week, but not live here.
 Housing is limited, but interesting work is not.
-Most of the time, it should be possible to accommodate particular interests (garden-making, medicinal herb cultivation, herbal preparations, etc).
+Most of the time, it should be possible to accommodate particular interests.

 Additionally, we always welcome WWOOFers and other short term visitors – especially those who are considering applying for the following year.
 Please contact us in advance to let us know when and for how long you would like to visit.
 WWOOFers and other visitors generally stay for a maximum of 1 - 2 weeks.